FrancescoSarandrea/starter-academic/content/home/experience.md

     company_url: ''
     company_logo: org-gc
     location: England
-    date_start: '2019-10-05'
+    date_start: '2019-01-05'
     date_end: ''
     description: |2-
         Worked as a demonstrator in numerous science fairs and festivals, doing science outrea        ch for kids and young adults of ages ranging from 8 to 18 years old.
-Some of the event        s include Celebrate Science, School Science Festival (both held in Durham City) and nu        merous open days for the university’s perspective students.

 design: